Augmented analysis

 -

-It adds descriptions that explain system behavior in each interval.
+Adds descriptions that explain system behavior in each interval.

 -

-It highlights performance degradation with color-coded segments.
+Highlights performance changes with color-coded segments.

 -